gitlapse/docs/source/v1/index.md

 ### Parameters
 Parameter |     Type	| Description
 --------- | ------- 	| -----------
-SHAs	  | Required     | Specify a collection of SHAs Fileds 	  | Optional    | Selects which fileds of the JSON response to retrive back
+SHAs	  | Required    | Specify a collection of SHAs Fields	  | Optional    | Selects which fields of the JSON response to retrive back

 ### Example Request
 ### Example Result